 Your ankle is the hinged joint where your foot and leg meet.
 It is composed of three bones—the tibia, fibula, and talus—and is surrounded by a network of ligaments and tendons.
 Ankles tend to take on a lot of stress, and are therefore prone to injury.

 Sometimes even the mildest injury can result in ankle pain.
 Some ankle pain requires immediate attention, so it is important to seek treatment from your doctor when the pain is accompanied by additional symptoms such as swelling, bruising, or an inability to walk.

-Ankle pain is often caused by a fracture, strain, or sprain and is often accompanied by swelling and bruising.
+Ankle pain is often caused by a fracture or sprain, and is often accompanied by swelling and bruising.
 All ankle injuries that cause pain—even mild pain—should be looked at by a foot specialist.
 Ankle pain can be sharp or dull in nature, and can occur with or without weight-bearing.
-Ankle pain can also be a manifestation of other medical conditions such as an the autoimmune disorder arthritide, or an infection.
-Infections in the ankle are generally rare, but they can occur with injury.
+Ankle pain can also be a manifestation of another medical conditions or an infection.

-Ankle pain is sometimes associated with other symptoms including:
+Ankle pain is sometimes associated with other symptoms:

 - Inability to bear weight

 Why Do I Have Ankle Pain?

 Ankle pain is most commonly caused by an ankle sprain, but there can be numerous other causes for the pain.
 In most cases, there has been an injury to the bones, ligaments, or tendons within the ankle.
 Other causes of ankle pain include:

 - Pseudogout (this condition is similar to gout; it is characterized by calcium deposits in one or more joints that cause pain, redness, and swelling)